Adam Long (golfer): Korn Ferry Tour

 In 2012, Long played in 17 events on the Korn Ferry Tour and made the cut in six events.
 From 2015 to 2017, he played in 79 events on the Korn Ferry Tour, finishing inside the top-10 in 7 times including a runner-up finish at the 2015 United Leasing & Finance Championship.

 In 2018, Long made 27 starts and finished high enough on the money list to earn his PGA Tour card.
 En route to earning his way onto the PGA Tour, he had four top-10 results including a runner-up finish at the Lincoln Land Championship.
 Long secured his PGA Tour card at the Ellie Mae Classic with a T4 finish.
 He finished 13th on the money list, winning $192,463.

 PGA Tour

 2019 was Long's first season on the PGA Tour.
 After making the cut in only one of his first four starts, Long won the 2019 Desert Classic with a score of 26 under par, beating out Phil Mickelson and Adam Hadwin in a close finish.
 Long followed up his win a few months later with a T10 finish at the Arnold Palmer Invitational.
 Long qualified for the FedEx Cup Playoffs in his first year on tour, ultimately finishing in 69th and earning $1,648,007.

 In 2020, Long has finished tied for runner-up at the Mayakoba Golf Classic to Brendon Todd, solo 8th place at the Phoenix Open, and solo 2nd at the 3M Open to Michael Thompson.
+Long finished 31st on the FedEx Cup standings, falling one position shy of advancing to the Tour Championship.